str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 ## Submission and Due Date

-All submissions will be via Bonnie.
-Please also submit your **_decision_trees_submission.py_** to Canvas.
-**The Last Submission will be used for the Assignment grade.**

-You can enter `python submit.py` on your console to send your submission file.
-It is recommended to run this command from a shell/command prompt as issues have been known while running inside select IDEs.
+The deliverable for the assignment is a **_decision_trees_submission.py_** upload to Gradescope.

+* All functions to be completed in **_decision_trees_submission.py_**

 **Important**:
-Submissions to Bonnie are rate limited for this assignment. **You can submit to Bonnie for evaluation once every 60 minutes during the duration of the assignment**.
-Please use your submissions wisely and submit after you have tested your code locally.
-As per every assignment, you can find the output of all of your submissions on bonnie.udacity.com.
+Submissions to Gradescope are rate limited for this assignment. **You can submit two submissions every 30 minutes during the duration of the assignment**.

-We are not responsible for a final submission that gets a lower score than a previous submission.
-We will only use your LAST submission before the deadline for grading.

-**This assignment is due on both Bonnie and Canvas by March 17th, 2019 11:59PM UTC-12 (Anywhere on Earth).** The submission on Canvas is a backup just in case, and the submission to Bonnie will be officially used for grading.
-The deliverables for the assignment are:

-* All functions completed in **_decision_trees_submission.py_**
+In your Gradescope submission history, you can mark a certain submission as 'Active'.
+Please ensure this is your best submission.

 ### The Files

 You will only have to edit and submit **_decision_trees_submission.py_**, but there are a number of notable other files:
 1. **_decision_trees_submission.py_**: Where you will build your decision tree, confusion matrix, performance metrics, forests, and do the vectorization warm up.
 2. **_decision_trees_submission_tests.py_**: Sample tests to validate your trees, learning, and vectorization locally.
+3. **_unit_testing.ipynb_**: Helper Notebook to run through tests sequentially along with the readme

 ### Resources
 Udacity Videos:
 [Lecture 7 on Machine Learning](https://classroom.udacity.com/courses/ud954/lessons/6808838653/concepts/67917548570923)

 ### The Datasets
 1. **_part23_data.csv_**: 4 features, 1372 data points, binary classification (last column)
 2. **_challenge_train.csv_**:  30 features, 6636 datapoints, binary classification (first column)
 3. **_challenge_test.csv_**: (will not be provided, but will be similarly structured as challenge_train with 40% of the datapoints)